138paulmiller/aug/README.md

 	...
 }
 ```
-For example, if this is compiled to a dynamic shared library on a linux platform, named **example.so**, and this is placed under the working directory of the executable, the it can be imported via
+For example, if this is compiled to a dynamic library named **example.so** on linux, or **example.dll** on windows, and this is placed under the working directory of the executable, the it can be imported via

 ```go
 import example;
 ```

-Compiling this is OS specific, for an example library used by the test utility see [here](https://github.com/138paulmiller/aug/tree/master/test/lib)
+Compiling libraries is OS specific, for an example library used by the test utility see [here](https://github.com/138paulmiller/aug/tree/master/test/lib)

 ### Demo